Flamingo-Labs/lab-assistant/README.md

 A Discord bot for the Flamingo Labs Discord server.

 Initially is going to be used to host an XP system to give us an incentive to work on our projects and contributing to the group.
+Eventually to support other fun stuff :)

-It will initially be hosted on [https://la.taxborn.com](https://la.taxborn.com), however eventually will move to the eventual flamingo labs domain, at [https://api.flamingolabs.software/lab-assistant/](https://api.flamingolabs.software/lab-assistant/)
+The bot will be hosted at **https://api.flamingolabs.software/v1/lab-assistant**.
-*(actual domain tbd)*.

 # XP System
 Since the Lab only has a handful of people, it should be easy to host the database of this on my server in SQLite.